amanitta/circlePacking/README.md

 </p>
 It is possible to choose between fixed (default) and random boundary conditions using the options -f and -r in the executable.</br></br>

-The other python script provides instead a way to create a complex with a certain number of boundary and interior points.
+The other python script (_pointsForComplex.py_) provides instead with a way to create a complex with a certain number of boundary and interior points.
 The geometrical form of the complex is not important at all: the only thing which is relevant is knowing the neighbouring nodes to which each interior vertex is connected.
 The script thus places the boundary points equally spaced on a circle, while the interior points are chosen at random inside the circle itself.
 A Delaunay triangulation is exploited to link the vertices inside the circle.
 The output of the script consists of the list of neighbours for each internal vertex, sorted in clockwise order.</br>
 The program should be run like this
 ```
 python pointsForComplex.py BOUNDARY INTERIOR [SEED]